-The ClientDataset.SavePoint property provides the ability to use client-side transactions.
-This property is ideal for developing what-if scenarios for the user.
-The act of retrieving the value of the SavePoint property stores a snapshot of the data at that point in time.
+Lastly, a property called SavePoint provides the ability to use client-side transactions.
+This property is ideal for developing "what-if" scenarios for the user.
+The act of retrieving the value of the SavePoint property will store a baseline of the data at that point in time.
 The user can continue to edit as long as needed.
-If, at some point, the user decides that the baseline set 21

-DATASNAP DEVELOPMENT of data is actually what she wanted, that saved variable can be assigned back to SavePoint and the TClientDataset is returned back to the same state it was in at the time when the initial snapshot was taken.
-It's worth noting that you can have multiple, nested levels of SavePoint for a complex scenario as well.
+If, at some point, the user decides that the baseline set of data is actually what he or she wants, that saved variable can be assigned back to SavePoint and the TClientDataset is rolled back to the same state it was at the time when the initial snapshot was taken.
+It's worth noting that you can have multiple levels of SavePoint for a complex scenario as well.

 A word of caution about SavePoint is in order: You can invalidate a SavePoint by calling UndoLastChange() past the point that's currently saved.
-For example, assume that the user edits two records and issues a SavePoint.
+For example, assume the user edits two records and issues a SavePoint.
 At this point, the user edits another record.
 However, she uses UndoLastChange() to revert changes twice in a row.
 Because the TClientDataset state is now in a state prior to the SavePoint, the SavePoint is in an undefined state.